Indiana-Crossroads-Of-America/FileEase/README.md

 ---

-## About SharePoint

-This tool is an **open-source solution** powered by PHP and NGINX.
-It provides a user-friendly GUI for file uploads and supports compliance features.
-When combined with Cloudflare's Proxy Firewall, it enables advanced logging and compliance capabilities, such as:
-- Capturing `CF-RealIP` and `CF-RayID` for enhanced logging.
-- Supporting stricter security measures over time.
-- This tool is provided **as-is**, with no official support.
+#### __This tool is provided **as-is**, with no official support.
 Community contributions are encouraged to improve the project over time.
-Ensure careful deployment and thorough validation of configurations to secure your environment.
+Ensure careful deployment and thorough validation of configurations to secure your environment__.